Skip to Content

 Salmon fillets on a dry towel.

-Step 3: Set the oven to a low broil and line a rimmed sheet pan with parchment paper or a silicon mat.
+Step 3: Set the oven to a low broil and line a rimmed sheet pan with parchment paper or a silicone mat.
+Arrange the fillets onto it and generously coat the top of the salmon with the mayonnaise mixture.

 Shoyu mayo spread onto salmon.